 Pubs up and down the country are also closing their doors, which is ripping the heart out of rural Ireland.
 I am a Pioneer but nevertheless I see their importance, for example for people meeting to play cards.

 There are no community facilities in many rural areas.
 People of all ages meet up to play cards, or visit the local pub and chat.
 The opportunity for that type of activity is fast receding.
 People cannot just pop down to the pub for a few pints and take the bus home, as they can in the cities.
 Publicans and patrons struggle to get taxis to serve rural areas, which is understandable from a purely commercial point of view.
-With petrol costs, the fares may simply not be viable from the drivers.
+With petrol costs, the fares may simply not be viable for the drivers.